adintegra/rag-for-disease-outbreaks/README.md

 ## Data Sources

-Data source of interest will be found in the [./data](./data/) folder.
+A list of data sources of interest can be found in the [./data](./data/) folder.

 ## Data Acquisition